Contact Information

 The Chicago American Indian community, 1893-1988: Annotated Bibliography and Guide to Sources in Chicago. by David Beck, preface by Sol Tax, forward by Faith Smith.
 Chicago: NAES College Press; 1988.

-To see more of Rosalyn LaPier's written work please go to their website.
+For more please go to Rosalyn's website.